 1. Empowered Candidates:

 The shift to a candidate-driven job market has empowered candidates to want and expect more.
 This is especially true of passive candidates, who have high expectations of what a personalized candidate experience looks like.
 These candidates are already internet-savvy and they have come to expect a certain level of engagement throughout the purchasing decision.
 This customer-centric expectation has transferred over into the recruitment industry.
-The current candidate experience oftentimes falls short of candidates’ expectations because most companies aren’t fully aware that recruitment is no longer a post and pray activity, but rather a full-grown digital marketing role driven by technology.
+The current candidate experience oftentimes falls short of candidates’ expectations.
+Most companies aren’t fully aware that recruitment is no longer a post and pray activity, but rather a full-grown digital marketing role driven by technology.

 2. Impact of disruptive technologies on today’s business landscape: